HeapSpace/heapcon/content/speakers/james-thomas/index.md

   - serverless-the-missing-manual
 ---

-James Thomas is a Developer Advocate for IBM’s Cloud division.
+James Thomas is a Lead Developer Advocate (Serverless) for IBM’s Cloud division.
 James is a huge fan of all thing serverless!
+He spends his time speaking at conferences, blogging or writing open-source code to share the awesomeness of serverless cloud platforms.
 James is a committer on Apache OpenWhisk, the open-source serverless platform.
+He wrote (and maintains) the official JavaScript client library.
+He also created the OpenWhisk provider plugin for The Serverless Framework.